SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 priority values in REQ-PAYLOAD-CLIENT-DECIDES.
 : This is a per-packet metadata requirement.

-REQ-SIGNAL-EXPOSURE-FAIRNESS:
-: Means to expose the signal independent of the application should be considered.
-An example of such exposure is OS APIs.

 REQ-CONTINUITY:
 : Handover from one radio or router to another should continue to provide same service level.